Argonauts: Phineus and the Harpies

-When the Argonauts would have consulted him about the voyage, he said that he would advise them about it if they would free him from the punishment.
-So the Argonauts laid a table of viands beside him, and the Harpies with a shriek suddenly pounced down and snatched away the food.
-When Zetes and Calais, the sons of Boreas, saw that, they drew their swords and, having wings on head and feet, pursued them through the air.
-Now it was fated that the Harpies should perish by the sons of Boreas, and that the sons of Boreas should die when they could not catch up a fugitive.
-So the Harpies were pursued and one of them fell into the river Tigres in Peloponnese, the river that is now called Harpys after her; some call her Nicothoe, but others Aellopus.
-But the other, named Ocypete or, according to others, Ocythoe (but Hesiod calls her Ocypode) fled by the Propontis till she came to the Echinadian Islands, which are now called Strophades after her; for when she came to them she turned (estraphe) and being at the shore fell for very weariness with her pursuer.
+After the offense, Zeus sent the Harpies to punish him.
+The Harpies waited until he had set a table and then ensured he could not eat.
+When the Argonauts consulted him about the voyage, he agreed to join them if they freed him from his punishment.
+So the Argonauts laid a table for him, and the Harpies with a shriek suddenly pounced down and snatched away the food.
+When Zetes and Calais, the sons of Boreas, saw this, they drew their swords and, having wings of their own, pursued the Harpies through the air.
+It was fated that the Harpies should perish by the sons of Boreas, and that the sons of Boreas would die when they could not catch a fugitive.
+So the Harpies were pursued and one of them fell into the river Tigres in the Peloponnese.
+The other fled by the Propontis till she came to the Echinadian Islands, where she fell on account of weariness.
 But Apollonius in the Argonautica says that the Harpies were pursued to the Strophades Islands and suffered no harm, having sworn an oath that they would wrong Phineus no more.
 Eventually, the Argonauts freed Phineus from the punishment.